arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

    :dedent:
    :lines: 30,32-34,38-40

-The decor allows to further customize the discretization for a subsequent simulation using :func:`arbor.decor.discretization` as done in the :ref:`tutorial for a detailed single cell model <tutorialsinglecellswc>`.
+The decor allows to further customise the discretisation for a subsequent simulation using :func:`arbor.decor.discretisation` as done in the :ref:`tutorial for a detailed single cell model <tutorialsinglecellswc>`.
 For brevity, we will use the default here except on the soma.
 As a next step, we create an :class:`arbor.cable_cell` using the morphology, label dictionary and decor.

 .. literalinclude:: ../../python/example/single_cell_bluepyopt_l5pc.py
    :language: python